 In addition, students involved in the MAP program now have the opportunity to receive course credits related to their participation.
 Students who enroll in Supervised Independent Work in Museum Studies (HARC 0540) will be advised by the Curator of Education of the Art Museum and by a member of the Department of the History of Art and Architecture, and will produce a paper or curate a public presentation.

 Note: Students are recruited in the spring for the academic year beginning in September.

-This fall, the Middlebury College Museum of Art will begin the seventeenth year of the Museum Assistants Program (MAP).
+This fall, the Middlebury College Museum of Art will begin the eighteenth year of the Museum Assistants Program (MAP).
 This program is seeking students to participate in the Museum’s education programs for families and school groups.
-Museum Assistants will be trained to assist with school tours and Sunday programs for families.
+Museum Assistants will be trained to assist with school tours and occasional weekend programs for families.
 During weekly meetings, staff and guest speakers will discuss topics ranging from the history of museum education to the installation of an exhibition.

 This volunteer program will give participants an inside glimpse at how a museum functions and a chance to work closely with Museum staff.
 In addition, students will gain useful skills and knowledge in several areas, including communications and public speaking, art and art history, and public programming.
 Assistants will combine valuable public service with a unique and exciting opportunity to support and learn more about the arts.